Goal: Teach your teen how to enter and drive roundabouts safely.

 - As you approach, observe the signs and arrows to determine which lane to use before entering.

-- Black and white signs on the side of the road and white arrows on the road will show the correct
+- Signs on the side of the road and white arrows on the road will show the correct

 lane to use.